syre-data/tutorials/beginner/README.md

     - Build a project
     - Organize your data
     - Annotate data with metadata
-    - Associate analysis scripts to Cotnainers
+    - Associate analysis scripts to Containers
     - Analyze a project